 The Shelley Joseph-Kordell Memorial Scholarship

-The Shelley Joseph-Kordell Memorial Scholarship provides up to a total of $20,000 during the academic year to be distributed to one or more University of Minnesota graduate students who are fully committed to pursuing a professional career in aging services following the completion of their degrees.
+The Shelley Joseph-Kordell Memorial Scholarship provides over $20,000 annually to University of Minnesota graduate students committed to pursuing a career in aging services after completing their degrees.

 Learn more about the Joseph-Kordell family story on SPH 40 Days of Gratitude.